• 简体中文 简体中文 Chinese (Simplified) zh-hans

 (4) Does the company establish internal rules against insiders trading with undisclosed information?

-c)The Company has established the “Management System for Preventing Insider Trading” and “Code of Ethical Conduct” in order to regulate all employees, managers, and directors of the Company as well as any personnel becoming aware of the information of the Company due to occupation or control relationship to prevent any conduct possibly involving insider trading, and the Company also implements periodic audits and educational promotion.
+(c) The Company has established the “Management Operation Measures for Internal Material Information Processing and Prevention of Insider Trading” and “Code of Ethical Conduct” in order to regulate all employees, managerial officers, and directors of the Company as well as any person who has learned the information by reason of occupational or controlling relationship to prevent any conduct possibly involving insider trading, and the Company also implements audits and educational promotion periodically.

 No major difference.